linker3000/Multicomper/README.md

 **Keyboard**

 As per the original Multicomp designs by Grant, the keyboard is powered from the FPGA's 3.3V supply rather than the normal PC standard of 5V.
-This works fine with many - but not all - keyboards, including USB ones with a PS/2 adapter.
+This works fine with many (but not all!) keyboards, including USB ones with a PS/2 adapter.

 **Designs**